 Roughly half way up, you’ll see a lone oak tree.
 It’s a great shaded spot (one of very few) to catch a quick breath.
-The entire hike is well marked to the Mount Woodson summit.
+At the fork in the trail, you take a right to stay on Mt Woodson Trail.
+The left trail is the Blue Sky / Lake Poway trail that continues around the lake.
+Overall, it’s a well marked route to the Mount Woodson summit.

 Once you see the cell towers, the end is in sight!

 Just before the road is paved, you will find a crowd gathered, and Potato Chip Rock will be on your left.
 This part felt like we were waiting in line in front of a tourist trap.
-Every time I heard about this hike, it was described as a scary ledge with huge drop offs, but it was nothing more than a perspective shot.
+Every time people mentioned this hike, they described as a scary ledge with huge drop offs, but it was nothing more than a perspective shot.
 To get to the Potato Chip, you have to jump from one boulder to another.
 The only scary part was when other people were jumping onto it, and you can feel the vibrations of the rock.
 Seemed secure enough, but if it happened to break off, at most you would only fall one and a half stories.

 Lookie!
 You can see the peak of Iron Mountain, another hike we did. :)

-Final Thoughts: We enjoyed the hike up.
+We enjoyed the hike up, which was quite the workout.
 The boulders kept the landscape interesting, and we especially loved the views of the lake.
-Unfortunately, we thought Potato Chip Rock itself was overrated.
+Unfortunately, Potato Chip Rock itself was overrated.
 We were there on a Monday morning, and there were 10 people ahead of us in line.
 I can’t imagine how crowded it gets on weekends.
 We prefer finding more secluded spots when we’re hiking, because it’s our way to be amongst nature.
 I also thought it was underwhelming when it wasn’t something I had to really work up the courage to get on.
 Should have known it was a perspective shot!

 - This hike took us a total of 5 hours.
 We spent 2.5 hours hiking up, 1 hour at the top, and 1.5 hours back down.
-We were running 2 cameras for video and using one for photos.
-It took us a while!
+We were running 2 cameras for video and using one for photos, so it took us a lot longer than we expected,

 - Mt.
 Woodson is the tallest peak of the small range of mountains in the area, including Iron Mountain.

 - Bring lots of water!
-It got hot and we were extremely parched by the time we got home.
+After being out in the heat, we felt extremely parched by the time we got home.
 They recommend 2 liters per person.

 - Hike on a weekday to avoid the huge crowds.